 Are you struggling with the aftermath of a damaging religious or spiritual experience?

-Do you believe there is something inherently wrong with you and struggle trusting yourself?
+Do you believe there’s something inherently wrong with you and have difficulty trusting yourself?

-Have you been at odds with your natural identity because of ideas you’ve been taught?
+Have you found yourself at odds with your natural identity because of teachings you were raised with?

-Are you doubting your beliefs but are afraid to voice them?
+Are you doubting your beliefs but afraid to voice them?

 Have religious beliefs hindered your ability to enjoy your body and intimacy?

-The impacts of damaging religious/spiritual experiences can be profound and long-lasting – and those mentioned above are just a few.
-Many survivors struggle with anxiety, depression, PTSD, shame, grief, and a deep sense of betrayal or loss of meaning.
-Healing from religious/spiritual trauma and rebuilding a healthy relationship with spirituality and yourself can feel impossible.
+The impacts of religious and spiritual trauma can be profound and long-lasting.
+Many survivors experience anxiety, depression, PTSD, shame, grief, and a deep sense of betrayal.
+Healing from this trauma and rebuilding a healthy relationship with your spirituality and yourself may feel impossible.

-But with the help of a therapist who specializes in the area, you can rediscover who you really are, learn how to connect with the essential you, and explore what healthy spirituality (if any) looks like for you.
+But with the right support, you can rediscover who you really are, reconnect with your core self, and explore what healthy spirituality (if any) looks like for you.

 Most people recovering from religious trauma or spiritual abuse struggle to make sense of their experience.

-The truth is, the wider academic and clinical communities are only just beginning to acknowledge and study how harmful religion and certain spiritual beliefs and practices can be to an individual and wider society.
+The truth is, the academic and clinical communities are only just beginning to acknowledge how harmful religion and certain spiritual beliefs can be to an individual and society at large.

-Many feel it is wrong to love themselves – warts and all – because they have been taught that self-love is prideful, sinful.
-What’s more, religion and spirituality have traditionally been considered positive aspects of people’s lives.
-But the harm they can cause can be acute.
+Many survivors feel it is wrong to love themselves—flaws and all—because they’ve been taught that self-love is prideful or sinful.
+And while religion and spirituality have traditionally been seen as positive forces, the harm they cause can be deeply acute.

-Religious trauma and spiritual abuse occur when a person’s religious or spiritual beliefs, practices, or community cause them significant psychological, emotional, or physical harm.
-This can happen in many ways, such as:
+Religious trauma and spiritual abuse occur when a person’s beliefs, practices, or community cause significant psychological, emotional, or physical harm.
+This can happen in many ways, including:

 • Being shamed, controlled, or isolated by a religious group